 - Soak the rice noodles in boiling hot water (straight from the kettle) in a large bowl for 5 minutes.
 Drain and rinse with cold water once they're done.
 Set aside.200 g vermicelli noodles

-- In another small bowl, mix together 2 tablespoons of sesame oil, the lime juice, brown sugar and soy sauce until the sugar dissolves.3 tbsp sesame oil, ½ cup light soy sauce, 2 tbsp lime juice, 2 tsp brown sugar, 4 tbsp curry powder, 1 tsp turmeric powder
+- In another small bowl, mix together 2 tablespoons of sesame oil, the lime juice, brown sugar and soy sauce until the sugar dissolves.3 tablespoon sesame oil, ½ cup light soy sauce, 2 tablespoon lime juice, 2 teaspoon brown sugar, 4 tablespoon curry powder, 1 teaspoon turmeric powder

 - Heat 1 tablespoon of sesame oil in a wok over a medium-high heat.

 - Once the oil is hot, add the tofu chunks into the wok and sauté until golden brown.
 Be careful not to burn them.400 g firm tofu

 - Add the onion and cook until soft, then add the crushed garlic and stir for a minute.1 onion, 5 cloves garlic

 - Drop in the thinly sliced peppers, baby corn, spring onions and sugar snap peas and stir fry on high for two minutes or so.175 g baby corn, 175 g sugar snap peas, 2 peppers, 8 spring onions

 - Move the vegetables to one side of the wok and add the rice noodles into the space.

 - Pour in the sauce and add the curry and turmeric powder to the wok and then stir well.4 tablespoon curry powder, 1 teaspoon turmeric powder

 - Stir everything together with tongs until the noodles turn yellow and everything is well coated.